MohamedSamehMohamed/AskProject/README.md

 # AskProject
-Ask Site , simple Console Project with almost algorithms used in the site
+Ask Site , simple Console Project with Some algorithms used in the site